Kairun Wen 「温凯润」

 I am a second-year master student in the School of Informatics at Xiamen University, advised by Prof. Xinghao Ding in the SmartDSP group.
 I am also collaborating with Dr. Zhiwen Fan and Prof. Atlas Wang from the VITA group at the University of Texas at Austin.

-• Multimodal AI: Semantic Understanding
+• 3D Perception: Semantic Understanding

 Recent News